- What is Technocracy?

-Although technocracy never gained popular support in American society as a whole, it has been used in smaller communities – particularly where there is no democracy – due to its perceived benefits over other forms of governance that have led some nations down difficult paths.
+Although technocracy never gained widespread support in American society as a whole, it has been used in smaller communities – mainly where there is no democracy – due to its perceived benefits over other forms of governance that have led some nations down difficult paths.
 For example:

 – In 1970s Chile, General Pinochet rose to power on military backing (a coup) when he took control of the government and promised to bring in technocracy as a form of governance;

-– In Russia, Vladimir Putin is often considered a technocrat because he rose through the ranks through intelligence services.
+– In Russia, Vladimir Putin is often considered a technocrat because he rose through intelligence services.
 He’s also known for favoring technical experts over career politicians when it comes to making decisions that are beneficial to his country (although some argue that this isn’t true);

 – In 2011 Tunisia, Mohamed Ghannouchi was Prime Minister and after Ben Ali fled into exile following protests – which were mainly led by young people who wanted democracy – then Mr. Ghannouchi ran the nation on an interim basis until new elections could be held; however, many believed he should have stepped aside due to linked with Ben Ali’s regime.

 – In 2016, The Philippines has elected Rodrigo Duterte as the president who promised to rid the nation’s drug problem by killing addicts and dealers (the majority of whom are poor people); he also brushed off claims that his policies have led to a rise in extrajudicial killings – which is against international law – saying it’s better than being shot dead by drug users.